Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Abstract

 \section{Abstract}

-We introduce the explicit stabilised gradient descent method (ESGD) for strongly convex optimisation problems.
+This paper introduces the \modgg{Runge-Kutta Chebyshev descent method (RKCD)} for strongly convex optimisation problems.
 This new algorithm is based on explicit stabilised integrators for stiff differential equations, a powerful class of numerical schemes that avoid the severe step size restriction faced by standard explicit integrators.

-For optimising quadratic and strongly convex functions, we prove that ESGD nearly achieves the optimal convergence rate of the conjugate gradient algorithm, and the suboptimality of ESGD diminishes as the condition number of the quadratic function worsens.
-We show that this optimal rate is obtained also for a \moda{composite} variant of ESGD applied to perturbations of quadratic functions.
-In addition, numerical experiments on general strongly convex problems show that ESGD outperforms Nesterov's accelerated gradient descent.
+For optimising quadratic and strongly convex functions, this paper proves that RKCD nearly achieves the optimal convergence rate of the conjugate gradient algorithm, and the suboptimality of RKCD diminishes as the condition number of the quadratic function worsens.
+It is established that this optimal rate is obtained also for a {partitioned} variant of RKCD applied to perturbations of quadratic functions.
+In addition, numerical experiments on general strongly convex problems show that RKCD outperforms Nesterov's accelerated gradient descent. \keywords{Runge-Kutta methods \and Strongly Convex Optimization \and Accelerated Gradient Descent} \subclass{90C25 \and 65L20}